 She was also asked to assist with research at a plantation site.
 “We were digging, brushing and sifting in an area thought to have contained slave cabins.
 That experience really solidified my interest.”
 Olivia started racking up resume-building experience.
 Her second semester, she was part of an independent study that used ground penetrating radar to locate kitchen foundations at a site right on campus.
 And then came the trip to France.

-“When my advisor learned that I speak French, she immediately put me in touch with a colleague who runs a dig in southern France.
+“My advisor put me in touch with a colleague who runs a dig in southern France.
 We corresponded and set it up.
-It was interesting, hands-on work — digging, cataloguing and cleaning specimens from the Upper Paleolithic era.
+It was interesting, hands-on work — digging, cataloguing and cleaning specimens.
 We lived in tents, and the best part was — it didn’t cost me anything.
 His grant paid for our food, and I was awarded the John Morter Scholarship, which supports student fieldwork.

 “That was great experience.
-I’d never travelled out of the country before; never had to fend for myself.
-And, it taught me that I’m OK with doing the repetitious tasks that often come with archaeological fieldwork.
-I learned that even if I have to do that same thing for a month, I still love this field – the cultural and the physical.”
+It taught me that I’m OK with doing the repetitious tasks that often come with archaeological fieldwork.
+Even if I have to do that same thing for a month, I still love this field – the cultural and the physical.”

 Major in archaeology and you’ll be prepared to work in academia, the corporate world or just about any realm.
 Yes, you’ll focus on archeological research, but the skills you learn – combined with the knowledge you glean – will make you remarkably versatile.
 In addition, Charleston is an exceptionally unique setting.
 It offers opportunities for studies in Native American, colonial, plantation and war-era societies.
-And the international reach of our faculty extends coursework and research opportunities abroad ranging from Paleolithic France to Medieval Byzantium, from textual analysis to advanced computer modeling.
+And the international reach of our faculty extends coursework and research opportunities abroad.